 In the 2nd year you are given a great deal of leeway about exactly what constitutes a complete presentation for your particular design.
 Nonetheless, a set of "Minimum Requirements" for the entire year will be handed out before each project deadline.
 In addition, each studio instructor may assign additional "Minimum Requirements" to acknowledge the special focus and emphasis of each studio and instructor.
-In general, 2nd year projects require three types of representations:
+In general, 2nd year projects are resolved at 1/4" scale, and require three types of representations:

-1) Descriptive: site plan, general floor plans & elevations, detailed sections, models
+1) Descriptive: site plan, general floor plans & elevations, detailed sections, models geometric organization, proportional systems, orientation; materials & systems; design language.